Changi Airport: Overview

-Changi Airport serves more than 100 airlines flying to 400+ cities in around 100+ countries and territories worldwide.
-About 7,400 flights arrive or depart at Changi each week, or one every 80 seconds.
+Changi Airport serves more than 100 airlines flying to 170 cities in around 100+ countries and territories worldwide.
+About 7,000 flights arrive or depart at Changi each week, or one every 80 seconds.

-For the 2019 full-year figures published by the airport, the airport handled 68,300,000 passengers (a 4.0% increase over the previous year), the most in its 38-year history.
-This made it the seventh busiest airport by international passenger traffic in the world and the third busiest in Asia.
-In December 2019, Changi Airport registered a total of 6.41 million passenger movements, the highest the airport has ever achieved in a month since it opened in 1981.
-Its daily traffic movement record was also broken on 20 December 2019, with 226,692 passengers passing through during that day.
-In addition to being an important passenger hub, the airport is also one of the busiest cargo airports in the world, handling 2.01 million tonnes of cargo in 2019.
-The total number of commercial aircraft movements decreased by 1.0% from the previous year to 382,000 in 2019.
+For the 2025 full-year figures published by the airport, the airport handled 69,980,000 passengers (a 3.4% increase compared to 2024), the highest in its 44-year history.
+This made it the fourth busiest international airport in the world and the seventh busiest in Asia Pacific.
+In December 2025, Changi Airport registered a total of 6.3 million passenger movements, with 20 December marking the year’s busiest day at 223,000 passengers across its terminals.
+In addition to being an important passenger hub, the airport is also one of the busiest cargo airports in the world, handling 2.08 million tonnes of air freight in 2025.
+Aircraft movements, comprising both landings and take-offs, increased 2.2% year-on-year to 374,000 movements in 2025.

-In 2024, Changi Airport served 67.7 million passengers, recorded about 366,000 aircraft movements and moved 1.99 million tons of air freight.

-The airport has won over 680 awards since its opening, including 28 "Best Airport" awards in 2019 alone.
+The airport has won over 700 awards since its opening, including 28 "Best Airport" awards in 2025 alone.
 Changi Airport's efforts to mitigate the effects of ageing infrastructure include continual physical upgrades to its existing terminals and building new facilities to maintain its high standards in airport service quality.
+In 2026, Changi Airport also ranked fourth as one of the top 10 brands in Singapore in YouGov's Best Brands Rankings 2026 report.